exadel-inc/etoolbox-authoring-kit/README.md

 The **Toolkit** has been developed in the course of _Exadel&trade; Digital Marketing Practice_.
 It is an evolving project that has yet to reach its maturity.
 Many new features are planned to be implemented, and more testing for the present features is required.

 The authors heartily welcome the creative input from the AEM community worldwide to bring the best of programming techniques and design for creating best authoring and user experience.

 ## Installation

+### Compiling project by hand
+Feel free to clone the project sources and run ```mvn clean install``` from the project's root folder.
+The plugin and the API artifacts will be installed in local .m2 repository.
+The compiled _aem-authoring-toolkit-assets_ package will be found under _/distrib_ folder of the project.
+You may then deploy it to your AEM authoring instance as usual.

+### dependency to your content package's _POM_ file

+## Installation